New Zealanders emerge from coronavirus lockdown — craving fast food

 “We are not out of the woods,” Prime Minister Jacinda Ardern said as the country ticked down a notch to Level 3 restrictions.
 “It’s a recovery room of sorts, to assess if the incredible work that New Zealanders have done at Level 4 to break the virus’s chain of transmission and prevent further community outbreak has worked.”

-For almost five weeks, New Zealanders have been required to stay at home unless going to essential jobs or to the grocery store.
+For almost five weeks, New Zealanders had been required to stay at home unless they were going to essential jobs or to the grocery store.
 They could exercise, but only near their homes.
 It was a strategy that Ardern called “go hard, go early.”

 The measures, introduced when the country had 102 coronavirus cases, have worked.
 New cases have been in the single digits for 11 days, with only three reported Tuesday, and nearly all of them in known clusters.